lightlace/cpp-docs.de-de/docs/mfc/reference/ctoolbarctrl-class.md

 ### <a name="parameters"></a>Parameter

 *size*<br/>
-Breite und Höhe in Pixel der Bitmap-Images.
+Breite und Höhe der bitzugeordneten Bilder in Pixel.

 ### <a name="return-value"></a>Rückgabewert